 Application and costs

-An application for the immersion course is available online.
+The application for the immersion course is available online.
+The deadline to apply is February 7, 2019.

 Lastly, participants are responsible for their own travel to Madrid and from Rome.